 Although many managers could see how the service industries might be transformed by ICT, managers in traditional manufacturing were less likely to see Industry 4.0 as a clear and present challenge to their existing business models.
-Hence we developed a model to place Industry 4.0 in a clear context to assist traditional companies to assess their business environment.
+Hence we developed a model to place Industry 4.0 in a clear context to assist traditional companies in assessing their business environment.

 Core Competencies, Capabilities, Commoditisation

 In 1990, the concept of Core Competencies and Capabilities was proposed by Prahalad and Hamel .
-They said that a good strategy for companies is to actively identify and develop their strategically important ‘Core Competencies’ in order to outperform their competitors.
-Activities needed to run the business that were not strategically significant were termed ‘Capabilities’ and their development was less of a priority.
+They said that a good strategy for companies is to actively identify and develop their strategically important ‘Core Competencies’ to outperform their competitors.
+Activities needed to run the business that was not strategically significant were termed ‘Capabilities’, and their development was less of a priority.

 This commodification of core competencies and capabilities is not a new phenomenon in many industries.
 Core Competencies and Capabilities change with the business environment.